 Moving Your Career Forward

 Are you ready to build the skills needed to succeed across multiple industries in business?
-Marquette University’s online Master in Management (MiM)program will introduce you to cutting-edge management strategies and practices, focusing your training on the human element of business and corporate responsibility.
+Marquette University’s online Master in Management (MiM) program will introduce you to cutting-edge management strategies and practices, focusing your training on the human element of business and corporate responsibility.
+Not sure if the MiM is for you?
+Check out the job prospects and salaries for an MBA degree to see if our online MBA is a better fit.
 Apply today and join the next generation of business leaders.

 - Retrieved on February 22, 2022, from glassdoor.com/Salaries/executive-director-salary-SRCH_KO0,18.html